 By announcing commitments, Jersey Water Works’ members demonstrate their dedication to the issue of water infrastructure and put their voices together to show leaders around the state the continued importance of water infrastructure to our future.

 The commitments listed below represent new projects, initiatives and activities that members plan to undertake in 2018.
-See the commitments of action undertaken by our members in 2017.
+See the commitments of action undertaken in 2017 by our members.